 Written by Steve Patterson.
 In this Photo Retouch tutorial, we look at Field Blur, the first of three brand new blur filters in Photoshop CS6!
 Field Blur, along with Iris Blur and Tilt-Shift (the other new blur filters) are found in the Blur Gallery, also new in CS6.
 Each of these filters gives us a different way to add a blur effect to a photo, but as we'll see in these tutorials, Field Blur, Iris Blur and Tilt-Shift have one big advantage in common - they give us amazing control over the effect because they don't simply apply uniform blurring across the entire image.
-Instead, they allow us to easily adjust and fine-tune the blur amount in specific areas, and they do it without the need for layer masks!Get the PDF version of this tutorial!
+Instead, they allow us to easily adjust and fine-tune the blur amount in specific areas, and they do it without the need for layer masks!Download our tutorials as print-ready PDFs!

 In this first tutorial, we'll learn all aboout Field Blur.
 Here's the photo I'll be working with:

 Before we go any further, let's take a quick look at my Layers panel where we see that I'm currently working on a copy of my original image.
 I created the copy by pressing Crtl+J (Win) / Command+J (Mac) on my keyboard, which duplicated the Background layer.
 This way, the original photo, sitting safely on the Background layer, will remain untouched and unharmed while I apply the blur effect to the copy on Layer 1:

 To access the Field Blur filter, go up to the Filter menu in the Menu Bar along the top of the screen, choose Blur from the list, and then choose Field Blur:

 The Blur Gallery